DAILY DISCIPLINE #102

 Isaiah 43:2 / Psalm 66:10-12 / John 17:15

 Day 25- Can evil triumph?
-It may for a short time because we live on earth which is Satan's kingdom.
-Satan is the master of all evil and is doing his best to thwart the life of God and His people.
+It might for a short time because we live on earth which is Satan's kingdom.
+Satan is the master of all evil and is doing his best to thwart the will of God and His people.
 But what sure fact can give us peace?

 I John 4:4 / Daniel 6:24